2023 Bush's Beans 200: Qualifying

-Qualifying was held on Thursday, September 14, at 3:00 PM EST. The qualifying system used is a single-car, multi-lap system with only one round.
+Qualifying was held on Thursday, September 14, at 3:00 p.m.
+EST. The qualifying system used is a single-car, multi-lap system with only one round.
 Whoever sets the fastest time in that round wins the pole.
 William Sawalich, driving for Joe Gibbs Racing, would score the pole for the race, with a lap of 15.086, and an average speed of 127.191 mph.